Terrence Austin

-Terrence La'Mar Austin (born August 25, 1988) is a former American football wide receiver.
-He was selected by Washington Redskins in the seventh round of the 2010 NFL Draft.
-He played college football at University of California, Los Angeles (UCLA).
+Terrence La'Mar Austin (born August 25, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UCLA Bruins and was selected by Washington Redskins in the seventh round of the 2010 NFL draft.

 Professional career

 Washington Redskins

-Austin was drafted by the Washington Redskins in the seventh round of the 2010 NFL Draft.
+Austin was selected by the Washington Redskins in the seventh round of the 2010 NFL draft.
 He was released by the team on September 4, 2010, and was signed to the practice squad the next day.
 He was promoted to the active roster on November 27, 2010.

 Austin had his first NFL catch against Jacksonville on Week 16.
 At the end of 2010 NFL season, Austin played a total of 5 games.

 At the beginning of the 2011 season, Austin made the active 53-man roster.

 Austin played a total of 13 games by the end of the season.
 Contributing more to special teams, he recorded 12 receptions and 137 receiving yards.

 At the start of 2012 training camp, it was announced that Austin was taking reps as punt returner providing competition for Brandon Banks.
-Austin was released on August 31, 2012 for final cuts before the start of the 2012 season.
+Austin was released on August 31, 2012, for final cuts before the start of the 2012 season.